timescale/docs/mst/migrate-to-mst.md

 ---
-title: Migrating from self-hosted TimescaleDB to Managed Service for TimescaleDB
+title: Migrating from self-hosted Timescale to Managed Service for TimescaleDB
-excerpt: Migrating an existing TimescaleDB database to Managed Service for TimescaleDB
+excerpt: Migrating an existing Timescale database to Managed Service for TimescaleDB
-products: [mst]
+products: [mst, self-hosted]
 keywords: [data migration, database]
 tags: [ingest, backup, restore]
 ---

 # Migrate the entire database to Managed Service for TimescaleDB

-You can migrate your data from self-hosted TimescaleDB to Managed Service for TimescaleDB and automate most of your most common operational tasks.
+You can migrate your data from self-hosted Timescale to Managed Service for TimescaleDB and automate most of your most common operational tasks.

 Managed Service for TimescaleDB creates a database named `defaultdb` and a